-(b) Relationship between Torque and Rotational Speed
+(b) Relationship between torque and rotational speed

-Figure 4 shows the measured relationship between the torque and rotational speed when the normal load between the rotor and stator is varied.
+Fig. 4 shows the measured relationship between the torque and rotational speed when the normal load between the rotor and stator is varied.
 The basic inputs are the same as those in Table 1.

 It can be seen from Fig. 4 that the rotational speed decreases as the torque increases, and that the maximum torque increases as the normal load between the rotor and stator increases.
 The maximum values of the rotational speed and the output torque under the experimented conditions are about 250 rpm and 7 mNm, respectively.
-The estimated rotational speed, calculated using the result of finite element analysis is about 400 rpm, and the estimated torque, calculated from the experimented conditions, is 20 mNm.
-The differences between the estimated and measured values are due to the followings.
+The estimated rotational speed calculated using the result of finite element analysis is about 400 rpm, and the estimated torque calculated from the experimented conditions is 20 mNm.
+The differences between the estimated and measured values are caused by the following reasons.

 The estimated values are calculated under the assumption that there are no stiffness and no slip state at the contact interface on the stator.
 However, at the contact interface, the rotor actually declines with respect to the stator, and there can be seen the stick/slip state.
-The difference causes the declinations as mentioned above [11][12].
-In addition, the coefficient of friction under the ultrasonic vibration becomes lower than that under normal contact condition [13].
+The difference causes the declinations as mentioned above [12][13].
+In addition, the coefficient of friction under the ultrasonic vibration becomes lower than that under normal contact condition [14].